Violape/CQueue-OldjwQuickSearch/README.md

 ## Output
 The output is in **output.csv**, which can be directly opened by *Microsoft Excel*.
 Further edition can be done by saving the file as a normal excel file (.xlsx).

+## Acknowledgement
+I would like to appreciate @Maxoyed-MS for his help in his assistance in basic worm & beautifulsoup techniques.